brimdata/zed/docs/zq/README.md

 The input format is specified with the `-i` flag.

-When `-i` is specified, all of the files on the command-line must be in the indicated format.
+When `-i` is specified, all of the inputs on the command-line must be in the indicated format.

 ### 2.2 Auto-detection

-When using _auto detection_, each file's format is independently determined so it is possible to easily blend different input formats into a unified output format.
+When using _auto detection_, each input's format is independently determined so it is possible to easily blend different input formats into a unified output format.